 - Two Truths and a Lie adapted for the subject matter

-- Quick poll about a trending topic related to the lesson
+- Quick question in the chat about a trending topic related to the lesson

 - Show and tell where students share something from their desk